HongyiFu/play-java-jooq-seed/README.md

 ### Motivation
 There already exists an excellent plugin [sbt-jooq](https://github.com/kxbmap/sbt-jooq/) which should be the go-to solution for jOOQ integration.
 It covers a lot of use cases:
-* works for commercial jOOQ
 * configurable to generate jOOQ classes for various frequencies (generate every time before compilation, or only if classes are absent, or never generate - relies on the user to run task manually)
 * handles text-substitution in jooq-codegen.xml - which means you can use environment variables for database password, or use SBT-settings like "Compile / sourceManaged" directly in the xml to set your target directory.
-* works for all types of sbt projects.

 If you are on JDK 8 you should definitely use the plugin.
 However, the plugin only supports up to JDK 10.